 Penn State enters five-game week after series setback at Minnesota

 Nittany Lions suffer first home losses of season vs. Illini

-Rob Cooper was selected as the 14th head coach in Penn State history on August 9, 2013.
-He comes to Happy Valley after nine seasons as the manager at Wright State.
+Rob Cooper enters his second season at the helm in 2015.
+He was selected as the 14th head coach in Penn State history on August 9, 2013.
+He came to Happy Valley after nine seasons as the manager at Wright State.